 Raised dog bowls that will elevate your dog's food and your style #Pets#animals#dogs April 3 | Megan Finley Horowitz meggyfin Doca Pet Elevated Dog Bowl Raised dog bowls are recommended by veterinarians for geriatric dogs, dogs with certain medical issues, and large breeds whose heads are miles away from their bowls.
 This is because elevated dog bowls place less strain on the dog's neck, hips, shoulders, and joints.
 My large dog has always had an elevated bowl, since he was too tall to eat directly off the floor.
 But as my smaller dog ages, it became clear to me that it was getting harder for her to bend down and eat her food.
 So I went shopping for an elevated dog bowl, that wasn't part of a set (the water is in a different area) that also fit in to my home decor.
 I found a butt-ton of awesome, great-looking dog bowls.
 Check these out… The Single Bamboo Feeder was the one I wanted to get, but it was too pricey.
 This is the one I got for my small baby girl: Petego Pet Bowl with Ceramic Tulip One for Pets The Kurve Raised Pet Bowl, Small, White Dogit Elevated Dish in various sizes and colors.
 Bowsers Meshidai Single Raised Elevated Dog Feederl Platinum Pets Platinum Pets 4-Cup Olympic Single Diner Stand with Wide Rimmed Bowl, Winter Mint Unleashed Life High-Rise Nickel Raised Feeders Unleashed Life High-Rise White Collection Raised Feeder I absolutely love the Unleashed Life Castro Platinum Mid Century Modern Dog Bowl in orange.
 The Unleashed Life Castro Mid Century Modern Dish also comes in silver.
 I will leave you with this adorable photo of the Unleashed Life Mid Century Phorm Dishes.
 Do your pups use raised feeders?
 Which kind do you recommend?
 Join our community!
 Reporter Name * Reporter Email * Original text Enter the original text here.
 Edited text* Enter your suggested copyedit here.
 Notes You can add a note for the editor here. * Required information.
-Fix Typo Megan Finley Horowitz Megan is the LA-based Offbeat Empire editor.
-When she's not writing, editing, and sleeping, she’s eating like the fate of the world depends on it.
-You can snoop into her personal life over on her website Funk in Deep Freeze! @meggyfin @treatsandgeeksLA @meggyfin PREVIOUS Quick and dirty couch makeover for under $50 NEXT Ariel's whirling rainbow dream… after the remodel Show/Hide comments [ 8 ] These are fantastic!
+Fix Typo Megan Finley Horowitz When Megan’s not writing, traveling, and sleeping, she’s eating like the fate of the world depends on it.
+(You’re welcome, world!)
+You can snoop into her personal life over on her website The Dash and Dine! @meggyfin @thedashanddine @meggyfin PREVIOUS Quick and dirty couch makeover for under $50 NEXT Ariel's whirling rainbow dream… after the remodel Show/Hide comments [ 8 ] These are fantastic!
 I especially like the look of the dogit dish.
 I've been thinking about getting elevated dishes for my aging cat, but most of these seem too tall or too deep.
 Did you happen to spot any cat versions of these during your internet trawling?
 Reply I happened to come across this while looking at the dog food dishes: Raised Cat Feeder Reply There's a whole list of cat food dishes, including a lot of raised dishes, here: http://www.hauspanther.com/gearguide/cat-feeding-dishes-drinking-fountains/cat-food-dishes/ Reply We bought these for our two cats, and they're great: PetFusion Elevated Pet Feeder in Premium Non Corrosion Aluminum It felt ridiculous to spend that much on cat dishes at the time (they're actually cheaper now, dang it), but it was worth it.
 Looks way better than mismatched plastic bowls, there's no pink slime in the water dishes, and no more spilled water!
 Reply We raise our dogs' bowls but we aren't fancy about it.
 One of the bowls is on a raised platform in our living room (where a wood burning stove used to be).
 The other is across the way (food aggression by my older dog requires that we feed them separately) and I just use an Amazon shipping box.
 It's not fancy or pretty but it does the job.
 I'd like something nicer but the last time I changed out the box, my dog was super suspicious and wouldn't eat because it was different.
 She can be pretty neurotic.
 1 agrees Reply We have an extra large, extra tall, standard poodle named Ringo.
 He's about twice the size of our previous poodle Layla, so her old elevated dishes didn't work for his size.
 The solution: the bowls and surrounding tray from the old set rested upon an old computer tower.
 1 agrees Reply I've used the plastic-and-silicone raised travel dog bowl sets from Dexas Popware for Pets for my girl her whole life.
 They're not perfect, but the bowls pop out for cleaning and the bowls and stand can be put in the dishwasher if they fit.
 Since it all folds flat for travel, she always has the same dishes everywhere we are, along with her same crate.
 She's the best traveller!
 1 agrees Reply These are awesome!
 If my dogs would actually eat out of bowls, I might get a couple.
 They like more shallow dishes, so I use glass pie pans for them now.
 I took the cheap (and less stylish) way out, and put their dishes on one of those wire plate shelves that are for making more space in your cabinets.
 (Like this: Jumbo Kitchen Helper Shelf.
 But I think I got mine at Walmart.)
 Works perfectly, and everything is easy to clean.
 Although, not nearly as pretty as the ones Megan found.
 Reply Join the conversation Cancel Reply Your email address will not be published.
 Required fields are marked *Comment Participate in this conversation via emailGet only replies to your comment, the best of the rest, as well as a daily recap of all comments on this post.
 No more than a few emails daily, which you can reply to/unsubscribe from directly from your inbox.
 No-drama comment policy Part of what makes the Offbeat Empire different is our commitment to civil, constructive commenting.
 Make sure you're familiar with our no-drama comment policy.